-- 1. Single party supplemental benefit checks returned by USPS must be processed as specified in Section 7.6.3.
-Never cancel an application because of a returned single party supplemental benefit check. - 2.
+- 1. Single party supplemental benefit checks returned by USPS shall be processed as specified in Section 7.6.3. - 2.
 Vendors will often return applicant supplemental benefits when an applicant moves and does not provide the vendor with a forwarding address.
 If an applicant subsequently contacts the agency to claim the payment, contact the HE+ Help Desk.